NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ## Quick start

-We are going to explore a basic scenario where we deploy a simple contract and then run a post-deployment initialization method.
+We are going to explore a basic scenario where we deploy a simple contract and then run a post-deployment initialization function.

 ### Creating your contract